Ayn Rand “Objectivism” awards

 - Let doors smack back into someone else’s face.

 - Use their mobile phones in the public restroom.
-Best scenario: While flushing.
+While flushing.

 - Reach across people in the restroom for soap or towels rather than walking around.
-After all, the rest of the world is just in the way.
+The rest of the world is in the way.

 Technology edition